zijianhuang/webapiclientgen/HeroesDemo/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Test
+Launch backend through `StartDemoCoreWeb.ps1` or `StartDemoTextJsonWeb.ps1`.
+The tests should work well with both NewtonSoft.Json backend and System.Text.Json backend.

 Run:
 ```
 npx vitest --run